gwcoffey/gwcoffey.com/content/archive/sfr/making-filemaker-object-girds-behave/index.md

 archive: sfr
 ---

-There’s a lively discussion on the [TechNet](https://community.claris.com/) mailing list right now about the pros and cons of FileMaker Pro’s *Object Grids* feature. {{< ed "TechNet is now Claris Community.
+There’s a lively discussion on the [TechNet](https://community.claris.com/) mailing list right now about the pros and cons of FileMaker Pro’s *Object Grids* feature. {{< ed inline="TechNet is now Claris Community.
 The link has been updated accordingly." >}} This is certainly an opinionated discussion, and there is clearly no “right” way.
 A lot of people find Object Grids *annoying* because it makes it *harder* to line things up sometimes.
 Here’s a quick tip to help get Object Grids to behave themselves.

 I love Object Grids, and leave them on almost all the time, but I don’t think I’d feel this way without the little trick explained here.